brennan-thomas/lift-risk/Test_Plan.md

 ## II.
 Test Cases

 PRE1.1: **Preprocessing Test 1** <br>
-PRE1.2: This test will ensure that data is correctly preprocessed and formatted for lift detection <br>
+PRE1.2: This test will ensure that data are correctly preprocessed and formatted for lift detection <br>
 PRE1.3: This test will load IMU data for each sample from file and slice them using a sliding window to create a dataset suitable for lift detection. <br>
 PRE1.4: Inputs: Stored data files containing information for trials, length of sliding window to use<br>
 PRE1.5: Expected Outputs: Time-series IMU data of the specified window size with 36 channels<br>